PlusOne with MS in Chemical Engineering

 Students currently pursuing their Bachelor’s degree should refer to their undergraduate program’s guidelines on how the graduate courses can be shared with their undergraduate degree.
 College of Engineering undergraduate students should refer to their Plan of Study page.

-For other questions on graduate course sharing, please contact Graduate School of Engineering Advising.
+For other questions on graduate course sharing, please contact the Graduate School of Engineering Advising.

 Academic Advising